 Project P1.
-Delivering traffic management solutions The Neighbourhood Plan has been supporting the following project in which the Parish Council has been working with the Highway Authority and others to achieve the following: Identify and improve safe pedestrian crossing points on the A350; Ensure the road signage through the parish is appropriate, correctly sited and clean, and the minimum necessary (to avoid too much signage and clutter); Improve the safety of pupils, parents, staff and residents at the entrance to St Andrew's School through measures to manage parking and drop-off/collection; Facilitate the reduction of and monitor and record incidents of inappropriate vehicle speeds on the A350 and other parish roads; Seek the provision of new 20mph speed limits on West Street, Mill Street and the A350 to improve safety.
+Delivering traffic management solutions

+The Neighbourhood Plan has been supporting the following project in which the Parish Council has been working with the Highway Authority and others to achieve the following:

+- Place gateway entrances, appropriate road markings and signage at both north and south entrances to Fontmell Magna Village and reduce traffic speed in the village by relocating the national speed limit signs further away from the village centre; - Identify and improve safe pedestrian crossing points on the A350; - Ensure the road signage through the parish is appropriate, correctly sited and clean, and the minimum necessary (to avoid too much signage and clutter); - Improve the safety of pupils, parents, staff and residents at the entrance to St Andrew's School through measures to manage parking and drop-off/collection; - Facilitate the reduction of and monitor and record incidents of inappropriate vehicle speeds on the A350 and other parish roads; - Seek the provision of new 20mph speed limits on West Street, Mill Street and the A350 to improve safety.